 Common Cause: Verderers’ Hall

-The Forestry Commission will restore the Grade II* listed Verderers’ Hall, the 1904 forest courtroom located adjacent to the Queen’s House in Lyndhurst.
-The Hall is where the Verderers’ public meetings are held and where commoners make presentments for the consideration of the Court on matters related to commoning in the New Forest.
+The Grade II* listed Verderers’ Hall, located adjacent to The Queen’s House in Lyndhurst, is where commoners make presentments for the consideration of the Court on matters related to commoning in the New Forest.

 The improved access to this historic Hall will maximise educational opportunities and make it a very powerful tool for sharing the important role played in the New Forest by the commoners, Verderers and Agisters.

-Zoe Cox – Community Manager, The Forestry Commission
+Zoe Cox – Community Manager, Forestry England